 You may already have an instalment arrangement with us, but because of COVID-19 things have changed and the payments at the amount you had agreed to are hard to make.
 We can work together to arrive at a new plan that suits your new situation.

-Any of the above options may be appropriate and each case will be considered on its own facts.
-We encourage customers to contact us as soon as they believe they will have difficulty in meeting their current arrangement.
+Any of the above options may be right for you and each case will be considered on its own facts.
+Get in touch with us as soon as you know you'll have trouble paying your current plan.

 Sarah is a provisional taxpayer for 31 March 2020.
 The 3 due dates for payment are: